5 things to know if you can’t find baby formula

-DENVER (KDVR) – Supply chain issues, combined with a recent safety recall, have left many pharmacy and stores shelves without baby formula.
+DENVER (KDVR) – Supply chain issues, combined with a recent safety recall, have left many pharmacy and store shelves without baby formula.

 As parents struggle to figure out what to do, the U.S. Department of Health and Human Services launched a fact sheet to provide resources to families who are looking for formula.